-The Isabella County Animal Control Facility including the Humane Animal Treatment Society are now closed until further notice for the health and safety of our community.
+The Isabella County Animal Control Facility including the Humane Animal Treatment Society are currently closed to visitors for the health and safety of our community.

-Animal control will still respond to emergencies.
+Animal Control is responding to emergencies only, such as bites and dangerous animals.
 Please contact central dispatch at (989) 773-1000 if there is an animal related emergency.
-Intakes are also emergency only at this time.

 If you need to contact the Humane Animal Treatment Society, please email us at:

 If you have found a stray dog:

 Due to a recent surge in stray dogs, we’d like to give you some tips on what to do if you find one.
 The Isabella County Animal Control is currently closed and NOT picking up stray dogs.
 The Humane Animal Treatment Society is still taking in strays WITH an appointment, which can be made by calling (989) 775-0830 and leaving a voicemail or emailing us at firstname.lastname@example.org.
 Messages will be returned as soon as possible during weekday hours: Monday-Friday between 8am - 4pm.
 While HATS does not have a vehicle for field pick-ups, we can offer resources to help you locate the owner and can also schedule an intake if necessary.
 In the meantime, please keep the dog safe in your home/enclosed area or find someone that can provide a safe space.
 You can also post the dog on the Facebook Groups Lost & Found Pets of Isabella County, Michigan and Lost Dogs Michigan or fidofinder.com.
 If the animal is dangerous, or a bite has occurred, please call central dispatch at (989) 773-1000 for assistance.
 We appreciate your patience as we continue to operate with limited hours and minimal staffing.
 Thank you for helping us keep stray animals safe during this difficult time!